• Formerly Platform.sh

 The advantages are clear.
 Companies gain vendor independence, resilience against outages, and the ability to deploy closer to clients around the world.
 For B2B organizations, this translates into faster performance, stronger compliance guarantees, and more leverage when negotiating costs.
 The drawback, of course, is complexity.
 Managing multiple providers often means juggling different dashboards, inconsistent environments, and duplicate processes.
 Without the right platform, multicloud can overwhelm the very teams it was meant to empower.

 Now that we have defined single-cloud, hybrid, and multicloud, let’s simplify the decision.
-The table below compares what each is best at, where it bites back, and when to choose it.
+The table below compares each option's strengths, weaknesses, and when to choose it.

 StrategyWhat it isStrengths Trade-offGood fit when…